vishvAsa/kalpAntaram/dharmaH/nibandhaH/en/kANe/history/v1p1/12_the_dharmasUtra_of_sankha-likhita.md

 (athāputrasya svaryātāsya bhrātṛgāmī dravyam &c. ) is ascribed to Sāṅkha by Viśvarūpa and the Mītākṣarā, but to Sāṅkha-Likhita by Aparārka (on Yāj.
 II.
 135-136 ).
 Similarly, the sūtra ' pitaryāsakte kuṭumbavyavahārān jyesthaḥ ' &c. is ascribed to Sāṅkha by Aparārka and to Sāṅkha-Likhita by the Vivāda-ratnākara, Dāyatattva and Madanapārijāta.
 Quotations ascribed to Likhita are few and far between.
 Some passages are ascribed to some writers to Sāṅkha and by others to Likhita.
 For example, a prose passage ‘Uddhṛtya parikṣitābhiḥ’ &c. is ascribed to Likhita by Aparārka (on Yāj.
 I. 18 ) and to Sāṅkha by Viśvarūpa (on Yāj.
 I. 20 and by the Vīramitrodaya (Āhnikaprakāśa p.
 68 ).
 Similarly, the sūtra ‘ubbhābyāmapi hastābhyām prāṇamukho devatīrthena kuryāt’ is ascribed to Sāṅkha-Likhita by the Pārāśaramādhavīya;( I. 1. p.
 352 ) and to Likhita by Aparārka (on Yāj.
 I. 101).
 The relation of the Sāṅkha-smṛti in verse to the dharmasūtra of Sāṅkha seems to be this.
 The former is based upon the later and is a versified paraphrase or adaptation of portions of the dharmasūtra.[^134]

 The versified Sāṅkha shows a tendency towards greater strictness.
-The dharmasūtra allows a Brāhmaṇa to marry a woman of any of the four castes, while the verse Sāṅkha restricts him to the first three castes.[^135] It is not unlikely that the dharmasūtra contained a few verses as is the case with
-Baudhāyana, Apastamba and Vasistha.
-Even so early a
+The dharmasūtra allows a Brāhmaṇa to marry a woman of any of the four castes, while the verse Sāṅkha restricts him to the first three castes.[^135] It is not unlikely that the dharmasūtra contained a few verses as is the case with Baudhāyana, Apastamba and Vasistha.
+Even so early a writer as Viśvarūpa looked upon the prose and verse portions as the composition of the same author (vide his comment on Yāj.
+III 237, and Aparārka pp. 1149, 1154, 1161 ).

+The dharmasūtra of Śāṅkha-Likhita was commented upon early.
+Lakṣmīdhara in his Kalpataru (Ghoṣa's Hindu Law  Vol. II. p.
+554) draws attention to the fact that the bhāṣyakāra of Śāṅkha read a well-known sūtra as 'sa yadyekaḥ  syāt' instead of 'sa yadyekaputraḥ syāt'.
+Vide Kalpataru (vyavahārakāṇḍa) p.
+654 (sa yadyekaputraḥ syāt) and f. n.
+6. Lakṣmīdhara flourished between 1100-1160 A. D. as he was a minister of Govindacandra of Kanauj.
+The Vivādaratnākara (1314 A. D.) also cites the bhāṣyakāra of Śāṅkha-Likhita.
+The Vivādacintāmaṇi (p.
+67) quotes from the bhāṣyakāra of Śāṅkha-Likhita.

+The dharmasūtra of Śāṅkha-Likhita would appear, from the quotations in the *nibandha*s, to have closely resembled the other extant sūtras on dharma in style and contents.
+It embraced almost all the topics treated of in Gautama or Āpastamba.
+It agrees very closely with thewords of Gautama and Baudhāyana in several places.[^136] It is curious to note that a quotation from Śāṅkha containing the names of writers of smṛtis cites Śāṅkha-Likhita as authority.[^137]

+The dharmasūtra seems to have permitted niyoga, speaks of twelve secondary sons, and did not favour (like Āpastamba) the claims of females to succeed to males.
+On certain points the dharmasūtra of Śāṅkha marks a more advanced state of opinion than is the case with Gautama or Āpastamba. Śāṅkha speaks of several kinds of ordeals and appears to have contained elaborate prose rules about them (vide Aparārka on Yāj.
+II, 95; Smṛticandrikā II, p.
+112, Viramitrodaya, p.
+270).
+As regards partition and inheritance,

 [^132]: तन्त्रवार्तिक, p.
 139 ‘स्मार्तधर्माधिकारे हि शङ्खलिखिताभ्यामुक्तम्- आश्रयः स्मृतिधारकः’.